Posted on Leave a comment

 One of the most common techniques employees and patients use to alter drug screen results is diluting their urine in their own body by drinking excessive amounts of water or tea prior to testing.
 This can cut detection times down tremendously.

 Doctors have long recommended that adults drink 4-8 glasses of water everyday; a healthy adult male should have urine that is colored like light lemon juice – a slight yellow tint.
-If a subject has urine that is completely clear it is acceptable to ask that they give another sample in 2-4 hours while not consuming more liquids.
+A uine sample that is completely clear it should be sent to the lab to test for dilution.

 urine color drug test chart